Skip to content

 def output = json_data:pr_lt1K_dp_gt_400

-The output of the query has three columns, the id of the cart, the total price and the discounted price:
+The output of the query has three columns.
+The first is the ID of the cart, the second is the total price, and the third is the discounted price:

 Essentially, each query that involves multiple keys is effectively a join between the separate relations that contain the respective data.